mmomtchev/mmomtchev/AERIAL_SPORTS.md

 (Most) of these unpowered sports have two very important basic concepts in common: the concept of **gliding** and the concept of **soaring**.

-**Gliding** means using your height to cover a distance, trading vertical height for horizontal distance.
+**Gliding** means using your height to cover a distance by trading vertical height for horizontal distance.

-**Soaring** means using the natural air currents, especially parcels of rising air, to stay indefinitely airbone and gain height without using any means of powered propulsion.
+**Soaring** means using the natural air currents, especially parcels of rising air, to stay indefinitely airborne and gain height without using any means of powered propulsion.

 The list goes in chronological order, from the oldest to the most modern one.